min2ha/ukwa-site/content/target/48111/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library:  Brexit: UK Funding from the EU

 This Commons Library briefing Looks at the funding received by the UK from EU institutions and considers the implications of Brexit on the EU as a source of funding for regional development, agriculture support, research and innovation and other areas.